volcanocyber/victor-docs/docs/source/models.rst

 crystallization path estimated via a heat balance box model. pyFLOWGO is an updated version written completely in Python for increased flexibility and modernity.

-The first input cell directly follows the imports, simply asking for the name of the flow, the slope file, which is *not* a DEM, and the step size.
+The first input cell directly follows the imports, asking for the name of the flow, the slope file, which is *not* a DEM, and the step size.
 The next cell requests flags to calculate a specific type of flux.
 Following this, the user must pick the method used for calculating various aspects of the lava's physical properties.
 Next, the physical dimensions of the channel should be entered.
 The final two cells specify eruption event parameters and thermal parameters.
 All subsequent cells can be run without further alteration.